surmwill/recycler_unity/README.md

 ### The Recycler cannot control entries' widths or heights.

-Entries must control their own width and height as a side effect of necessary performance concessions (see the long explanation below).
+Entries must control their own width and height as a side effect of necessary performance concessions (editor checks will ensure this).
 If your content is not auto-sized, this is not an issue.
-Editor checks will ensure this.

 Instead of what is typically done: